 Bootstrap allows you to use either IDE or editor that you use with server-side languages, including PHP, Ruby, and ASP.NET.

-One of Bootstrap’s main reasons it is used by web developers and designers is mainly because of its flexibility.
+One of Bootstrap’s main reasons web developers and designers use it is mainly because of its flexibility.
 Moreover, Bootstrap also has a smaller learning curve as compared to other frameworks.
 A bootstrap grid system helps make responsive layouts.
 Numerous other components can also be re-used to make the development process easier.

 We have put together some of the many benefits of using Bootstrap for your web development project.

-Bootstrap offers a responsive layout grid that provides the utmost convenience for developers without the need to write a myriad of coding.
+Bootstrap offers a responsive layout grid that provides the utmost convenience for developers without writing a myriad of coding.
 Thus, it allows developers to work on filling up the content on containers.

 You can easily customize your breakpoints for each column by utilizing breaks of the required size.
 Moreover, you can also set the settings to default that helps provide breaks as needed for your site.